What Constitutes Medical Negligence?19th Oct 2021

 The strain on GPs and other medical professionals is rarely out of the media spotlight.
 The reason for this is quite simple: the time pressures they are under cause more and more misdiagnoses.

-Whether or not either statement is true is up for debate, but here are the common grounds for a misdiagnosis claim:
+Here are the common grounds for a misdiagnosis claim:

 - When an illness or condition is missed entirely by the medical professional – this can be on a single occasion or multiple occasions.

 - An incorrect diagnosis – regardless of whether or not this leads to incorrect treatment